So what’s it like when an owner decides to self perform?

 Third, owners may favor financial certainty over financial risk in procuring services.
 A carpenter on staff may cost $80,000 per year.
 That number will be a constant year after year.
 Contracting for carpentry services may be more volatile.
 One year may see $40,000 in contracted services, followed by $120,000 the next year.

 This leads to a final reason to have staff capable of self-performing: these staff are part of the team.
 There is a difference between employees and contracted labor.
 Employees may understand an organization better than contractors.
 They may grow to have real skin in the game.

 What are the drawbacks of self-perform?
 Well, the drawback is that an organization with the theoretical capacity to self-perform may not have an actual capacity to do so.
 A crew with contracting experience from five years ago is not the same as a contractor who is currently in business.
 A project manager who five years ago used to run projects may no longer have the tools in place to run a project right now.
 Estimating, scheduling, knowledge of vendors and subs, payment procedures, how to bid: these are all areas where one can get rusty, can get out of touch.

-So when should an owner self-perform?
+So when should an owner self perform?
 When they can do so and yet not be afraid to hire the expertise they know they lack.
-The goal of projects is to execute the project, but also to provide the participants with a level of professional satisfaction.
-As long as the owner is willing to pursue these dual goals, self-perform can be a very good way toward producing successful projects.
+The goal of projects is to execute the project, be fiscally responsible, and also provide the participants with a level of professional satisfaction.
+As long as the owner is willing to recognize these goals occasionally compete with each other, self-perform can be a very good way toward producing successful projects.